Division of Student Affairs

 Recreation, Intramurals, and Club Sports

 Life’s about balance - get out and get active!
 The Recreation Department here at Western is located in the Center for Student Involvement and is dedicated to providing the campus community with a multitude of various recreational activities to encourage physical fitness and promote a positive well-being.
 The Intramural and Club Sports programs provide opportunities for individuals who share a common interest in a recreational sport, to improve their skill level and overall knowledge of the sport or activity.
 Our university is unique in that the Western community can utilize athletic facilities on two different campuses.

 The department of Housing and Residence Life believes that our residence halls are crossroads where we promote academic excellence, build communities, and support student development.
 Students are encouraged to actively participate in creating vibrant communities through programming and personal involvement.
 The CULTURETM program (Creating Undergraduate Learning Through Unique Residential Experiences) is the structure we use to accomplish this.
 Included in CULTURETM are a variety of services and programs designed to assist students in achieving their own academic goals.
 Each building has one or more Academic Resource Mentors (ARMs) who act as resources to campus and community services which can assist residents.
 PASS tutors (Peer Academic Support Services) are volunteers who offer assistance to fellow residents in areas where they personally excel.

 Pre-Collegiate & Access Programs

-The Director of University Police reports to the Vice President for Student Affairs and is responsible for directing a campus wide program of police protection to provide for the safety and quality of campus life for students, faculty, staff and visitors to the University.
+The Director of the WCSU Police Department reports to the Vice President for Student Affairs and is responsible for directing a campus wide program of police protection to provide for the safety and quality of campus life for students, faculty, staff and visitors to the university.